 - The event description was updated.
 Diff#77910 2015-03-01 04:09:30

 - Bukit Brown Cemetery

-A. Introduction to Bird Watching $6.00 B. Unravelling the Connections of Clan and Kin $6.00 C. Tales of Wisdom and Wonder: The Young Story Teller $6.00 D. Sikh Guards and Kampong Guided Walk $6.00 E. Sketching for Beginners $6.00
+A. Introduction to Bird Watching SOLD OUT $6.00 B. Unravelling the Connections of Clan and Kin SOLD OUT $6.00 C. Tales of Wisdom and Wonder: The Young Story Teller SOLD OUT $6.00 D. Sikh Guards and Kampong Guided Walk SOLD OUT $6.00 E. Sketching for Beginners SOLD OUT $6.00

 - Venue Address

 Bus services available: 52, 74, 93, 157, 165, 852, 855.